Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Tennessee and its opponents have combined for 46 points only two times this season.
+- Tennessee has combined with its opponents to score more than 44.5 points only two times this year.

-- The Titans and their opponents have scored an average of 51.7 points per game in 2020, 5.7 more than Sunday's total.
+- Titans games this season feature an average total of 51.7 points, a number 7.2 points higher than Sunday's over/under.

-- In 2020, games involving the Jets have averaged a total of 43.2 points, 2.8 fewer than this game's set over/under.
+- The 43.2 PPG average total in Jets games this season is 1.3 points fewer than this game's over/under.

 Titans stats and trends